 - Each task may be broken further into sequences.
-For routine tasks it is better, if you can, to start with the hardest one while you still have a lot of energy (e.g. if you are going to clean the flat, start from the dirtiest room).
-For challenging tasks start with the easiest sequence – this will give you the confidence to tackle more difficult ones if successful, or a more realistic view of the project if you can’t complete even the easiest part.
+For routine tasks, it is better, if possible, to start with the hardest one while you still have a lot of energy (e.g. if you are going to clean the flat, start from the dirtiest room).
+For challenging tasks start with the easiest sequence – this will give you the confidence to tackle more difficult ones if successful or a more realistic view of the project if you can’t complete even the easiest part.

 Assuming that you have chosen what you want to achieve, let’s now turn to each stage of the process.

 The stages of achievement

 To cover as many tasks as possible, several tips are suggested for each stage, but not all of them may be relevant in every case.

 - Learn as much as you can about your task.
 For example, if you want to win a game, observe your opponent playing to determine their strengths and weaknesses.
 There is always something to be learnt if you pay attention.

 - Consider how much time is needed to prepare for and accomplish the task and whether you have it.

 - What do you assume (e.g. that everybody will love the product you want to sell)?
 Are your assumptions sound?

 - What are the restraining and facilitating factors?
 How can you reduce and strengthen them, respectively (e.g. getting nervous may be a restraining factor for passing your driving test; having a very supportive instructor may be a facilitating factor)?

 - What are your weaknesses?
 How can you minimise them?